sodazone/ocelloids-services/guides/TESTING.md

 Alternatively you can run the server using Docker.

-1. Download the Docker image.
+1. Download the Docker image:

 ```
 docker pull sodazone/xcm-monitoring
 ```

-Or build locally.
+Or build locally:

 ```
 docker build . -t xcm-monitoring:develop
 ```

-2. Run.

-Run the image mounting the configuration and chain specs as volumes:
+2. Run the image mounting the configuration and chain specs as volumes:

 ```
 docker run -d \